|You know it makes sense|

 I rate this the best episode of Star Trek Voyager.

 Voyager gets caught above a planet where time is passing at a different speed from the rest of space.
 A second aboard Voyager is about a day down on the planet, which makes an hour on Voyager about ten years on the planet.
-(The episode follows this ratio to some extent but sometimes departs from it for dramatic purposes.)
+(The episode follows this ratio to some extent but sometimes departs from it for dramatic purposes.
+(The TOS episode ("Wink of an Eye") used the device of accelerated time much less systematically.)
 Not only is Voyager stuck, but its presence is causing continual earthquakes on the planet, so they want to get away for the benefit of the inhabitants.
 The ship is visible from the planet as a bright star.

 As the crew study the planet and try to find a way out, we see society evolving on the planet's surface.
 First, a stone age society, then a medieval one, then something like the earlier twentieth century.
 Eventually, a space programme tries to reach Voyager ("Skyship"), and an astronaut does in fact come on board.
 By this time the people on the planet discover warp technology and try to destroy Voyager, so he goes down to stop them.
 Voyager would not contact them earlier because of that pesky Prime Directive.